-The ESG screening tools which may be utilised individually or combined by the Manager or third-party asset manager(s) appointed by the Manager include the use of external research and data of companies that in the Manager's or third-party asset manager's opinion have most successfully integrated ESG factors into their management strategies.
+The ESG screening tools which may be utilised individually or combined by the Manager or thirdparty asset manager(s) appointed by the Manager include the use of external research and data

 (including publicly available information and data sourced from third party data providers), third party asset managers' internal proprietary tools as well as an internal assessment of strengths and weaknesses of engagements conducted by the Manager or third-party asset manager(s).
-These screening tools will help with the identification
+These screening tools will help with the identification of companies that in the Manager's or third-party asset manager's opinion have most successfully integrated ESG factors into their management strategies.